JackKelly/light-speed-io/design.md

 ### Optimising the IO plan

 TODO: Update this for the new API and structs!!
+Maybe change `type FileChunks...` and `type FileChunksWithBuffers...` to `struct FileChunks(HashMap...)` (and similar for the second one) so I can implement optimisation methods on these structs?

 LSIO optimizes the sequence of `byte_ranges` before sending those operations to the IO subsystem.